πŸ•ΈοΈ

 Introduction

-This will be a guide on setting up Kali Linux in a docker container.
+This will be a guide on setting up in a docker container.
 Including pulling a new image, setting it up with prefer tools, services, configs, and a GUI if we want.
 Then covering how to save the image to a file to use on other machines or upload to docker hub to share.

 Using Kali Docker Images